asaltanubes/TFG-Killing-vector-fields/Escrito final/schwarzschild/schwarzschild.typ

 $ T =  partial_t$

-Since this metric is rotation invariant we are allowed to choose the coordinate system so that both the initial position and spacial part of the four-velocity lie on the $theta = pi/2$ plane.
+Since this metric is rotation invariant we are allowed to choose the coordinate system so that both the initial position and spatial part of the four-velocity lie on the $theta = pi/2$ plane.
 Reducing the complexity of the system.
 In this plane with the restriction $u^theta = 0$, this restriction is valid for all time, this can be proved by looking at the conserved quantities of $X$ and $Y$